 SAS/ACCESS interfaces provide data access to more of your data sources so you can make better decisions faster.
 They are out-of-the-box solutions that provide enterprise data access and integration between SAS and third-party databases.
 SAS/ACCESS interfaces enable your SAS solutions to read, write, and update data no matter what native databases or platforms you use.
 Because the data appears native to SAS, there is no need to learn Structured Query Language (SQL) or any other database-specific query languages.
 By integrating all available data across your enterprise, SAS/ACCESS software supports your mission-critical business decisions by giving you access to complete, up-to-date, and accurate enterprise data.

-Access to Data Sources to Relational Databases, Data Warehouse Appliances, and Distributed Systems
+Access to Data in Relational Databases, Data Warehouse Appliances, and Distributed Systems

 - SAS/ACCESS Interface to Aster